OnlineLearningTutorials/mt7902_temp/README.md

 other modules are individual modules of particular chip

 ## Working with Kernel Modules in Linux
-you can check currently loaded modules by `lsmod`, you can load a .ko kernel module by `insmod`. you can check if a module is already present in your kernel by `modinfo`. you can load already present module in kernel by `modprobe`.
+you can check currently loaded modules by `lsmod`. you can load a .ko kernel module by `insmod`. you can check if a module is already present in your kernel by `modinfo`. you can load already present module in kernel by `modprobe`.
 Insert the module in your kernel by

     sudo modprobe mt76-connac-lib
     sudo modprobe mt76